MidgardOS/midgardos.github.io/docs/MidgardOS/pkgtemplate.md

 ## Configuration

-To configure $PKG_FULL_NAME for install into our cross-compilation root, run the following command:
+To configure $PKG_FULL_NAME for install into the build root, run the following command:

 ```bash
 ```